Jesus was a fascinating person.

 Jesus was not religious.

-He fulfilled religion, yet he did not like the people that represented it.
+He fulfilled religion, yet he did not like the people that

 In fact, he did not speak with religious authority.